sebastienvercammen/ptc-acc-gen/README.md

 Windows Instructions:

 New beta install script! try running "install.bat" (and tell pyr0ball if something doesn't work)
+  - If using the install script, you can simply run makeaccounts.bat afterwards.

 1. Make sure you clone recursively (git clone --recursive [origin])